hopfenzapfen/gtsperf/Documentation/documentation.md

 Libnetwork implements the Container Network Model (CNM) which relies on three main components.
 The sandbox, endpoints and networks.
 A Sandbox contains the configuration of a container's network stack.
 A Sandbox can have multiple endpoints attached to different networks.
 This includes management of the container's interfaces, routing table and DNS settings.
 A Sandbox may contain many endpoints from multiple networks.
 An Endpoint joins a Sandbox to a Network.
 An implementation of an Endpoint could be a veth pair, an Open vSwitch internal port or similar.
 An Endpoint can belong to only one network but may only belong to one Sandbox.
 A Network is a group of Endpoints that are able to communicate with each-other directly.
 An implementation of a Network could be a Linux bridge, a VLAN, etc. Networks consist of many endpoints.
 The goal of libnetwork is to deliver a robust Container Network Model that provides a consistent programming interface and the required network abstractions for applications.
 CNM is a generic model that does not only apply to Docker but can also be implemented in more traditional container projects like OpenVZ and LXC.
 The libnetwork APIs function as a common API for the plugins.

 By employing a model, libnetwork functions as a common ground for other overlay solutions.
+This way the company tried to move away from the “all or nothing” monolith.
+Customers do want to select implementations for services, and plug them into Docker.
+The APIs are not there yet to support this and they need to be.
+It’s that simple.
 There are many networking solutions available to suit a broad range of use-cases. libnetwork uses a driver / plugin model to support all of these solutions while abstracting the complexity of the driver implementations by exposing a simple and consistent Network Model to users.

 The network is managed by the CNM NetworkController object which exposes an API into libnetwork which allows (for example) Docker Engine to allocate and manage Networks.
 In essence NetworkController allows user to bind a particular driver to a given network.
 The Endpoint object provides the connectivity for services exposed by a container in a network with other services provided by other containers in the network.